 What are fleas?

-If your dog becomes affected by fleas, in can be very itchy and uncomfortable for your pet, and if left untreated can spread to other areas of your home.
-While they do not live on people, cat fleas can and will feed on adults and children if they're given the chance.
+If your dog becomes affected by fleas, in can be very uncomfortable for them, and if untreated they can spread to other areas of your home too.
+While they don't live on people, dog fleas will feed on adults and children if given the chance.

 Where they come from

-Flea eggs may also be contracted from bedding, soil, carpets or floorboards.
-The eggs are extremely durable and can lie dormant for months at a time.
+Flea eggs can also be contracted from bedding, soil, carpets or floorboards.
+Flea eggs are extremely durable, and can lay dormant for months at a time.
 As a result, it's advisable to check for signs of fleas when buying an empty or neglected home.
 Barns attached to rural properties are also great breeding grounds for fleas.

-Fleas begin as eggs, which are laid by females in batches of around 20 a time primarily on the body of a dog, though these can fall off onto bedding, carpets or a sofa.
-A period of between two days to two weeks, worm-like larvae hatch from the eggs and feed on any organic material it can find nearby.
+Fleas begin their lives as eggs, laid in batches of around 20 a time primarily on the body of a dog, though these can fall off onto bedding, carpets or a sofa.
+A period of between two days to two weeks will pass before a worm-like larvae will hatch, feeding on any organic material it can find nearby.
 While in this stage of their lifecycle, fleas will avoid brightly lit areas of your home and will seek out dark places to hide.

-After one to two weeks, the larvae then weave a cocoon (just like butterflies) and spend around a week pupating before emerging as an adult.
-They will then try to find a blood meal and reproduce, after which the cycle begins again.
+After one or two weeks have passed, the larvae will weave a cocoon similar to that of a butterfly, and spend a week pupating before hatching as an adult.
+They will immediately try to find a meal of blood and then the cycle begins again.